Dr Shagun Aggarwal was already a successful plastic surgeon, now he's a business owner

 “It allows cross pollination.
 It allows for the surgeons to have a consult with a plastic surgeon literally just by yelling across the hall, and it allows me to do the same.
 So, we set it up.
 It’s called Specialists on Norton, and it’s set up right next to us.
 They share a common waiting room, common reception desk, and they also work with the plastic surgeon if needed,” he explains.

 Drs Kumar and Berera’s BOQ Specialist consultants have been involved all the way, from the original discussions about purchasing the practice and working out what would be a reasonable price point, to the funding of the medical equipment and furnishings.
 “They were very accommodating,” says Dr Kumar.
 “They set up an escrow account which was running within 24 hours of me asking them to do it, and that allowed very easy purchasing.
 Everything in the practice other than my staff has been in some way, shape or form arranged with BOQ Specialist.”

-Their two BOQ Specialist consultants are Luke Truscott and Paul Hastings, with Luke taking care of more of the business banking aspects, while Paul helps with personal banking products.
+Their financial consultants took care of the business banking aspects and also helped with personal banking products too.
 “Anything I’ve needed or I’ve wanted to organise or pay very quickly, with tradespeople or furniture I bought, they have been able to organise that at the drop of a hat,” adds Dr Kumar.
 “My relationship with my two bankers has been exemplary.”